EverestWorks/vTerm/README.md

 # vTerm

 vTerm is a professionally oriented terminal, which will be packaged with vSuite (coming soon).
-For this, we used our own homegrown command line framwork now with color. **NOTE! this is a repository to have an original reference, and is in no means the source.
+For this, we used our own homegrown command line framework now with color.

+**NOTE!
+This is a repository to have an original reference and is by no means the source.
-Actual builds will vary drastically from this, as this is an early version 2 of the original tests.**
+Actual builds and their respective details will vary drastically from this, as this is an early public beta of the original tests conducted.
+Run at your own risk, as this will not be maintained, and is only for archival purposes.**

 ==========================================